-If the Reject new connections check box is selected, the router will reject any additional connection attempts.
-This means that the router will no longer support multiple connections.
+If you mark the Reject new connections check box, then the router rejects any other connection attempt.
+This means that the router no longer supports multiple connections.

-If the Check TCP connection check box is selected, the router will continuously verify the status of the TCP connection.
+If you mark the Check TCP connection check box, the router verifies the TCP connection.